nasuni-labs/nasuni-dashboards/README.md

     sudo service grafana-server start
     ```

-4. Configure the firewall for Grafana (only required if firewall is enabled):
+4. Configure the firewall for Grafana (only required if the firewall is enabled):

     ```shell
     firewall-cmd --permanent --zone=public --add-port=3000/tcp